 At St Paul's Academy we will assess each pupil's current skills and level of attainment on entry to the academy.
 We regularly assess pupils reading, writing and maths attainment three times a year to monitor academic progress.
 We also use a range of assessments with all pupils at various points including:

-- Phonics (Reception to Year 2)

-- Yr 1 Phonics Screening

-- Reading Age

-- Spelling, Punctuation and Grammar (Years 3 to 6)

-- National KS1 Statutory Assessment (End of Year 2)
+- Language Link Assessments on entry to school - Phonics (Reception to Year 2) - Yr 1 Phonics Screening - Reading Age - Spelling, Punctuation and Grammar (Years 3 to 6) - National KS2 Statutory Assessment (End of Year 6).